A Book Launch Conversation on one long listening

 Chaplains serve as translators between anguish and recovery, silence and speech, the broken and the whole.
 The training of Buddhist chaplains is still an emerging field, and the ethics of spiritual care in a multilingual, multicultural world remain ripe with questions.
 Guided by Buddhist teachings on spiritual friendship (kalyāṇamittatā), Chenxing and Paula will invite us into an intimate evening of conversation, storytelling, and companionship with the unknown.

-This event is co-sponsored with the Institute of Buddhist Studies
+This program is co-sponsored with the Institute of Buddhist Studies